tmajaria/LDGds/README.md

 Version: 0.1

 ## Description:
-This workflow calculates linkage disequilibrium within a user provided region from a [Genomic Data Structure (GDS)](https://www.biostat.washington.edu/sites/default/files/modules/GDS_intro.pdf) file.
+Generate LD measures from genotypes in [Genomic Data Structure (GDS)](https://www.biostat.washington.edu/sites/default/files/modules/GDS_intro.pdf) format.
+This workflow will return LD information for a set of defined samples over a set of variants or a defined variant range.
+A flat file of LD values and a simple visualization are returned

 ### What data are required for this workflow to run?
 This workflow requires genotype files in GDS format (\*.gds) and a reference variant or genomic region.